Manjiri Dahdul

 Dr. Dahdul graduated from the University of Southern California in 2003 with a doctorate in Physical Therapy.
 Post graduation, she specialized in neurological rehabilitation at Long Beach Memorial Medical Center (LBMMC) and Rancho Los Amigos National Rehabilitation Center (RLANRC).
 Dr. Dahdul acquired specialized training in spinal cord injury and pressure ulcer management at Rancho Los Amigos National Rehabilitation Center.

 As a USC researcher, she participated in the national Extremity Constraint-Induced Therapy Evaluation (EXCITE) clinical trial at the Motor Behavioral and Neurological Rehabilitation Laboratory.
 She continues to pursue clinical research in affiliation with USC, focusing on rehabilitation for Parkinson’s disease and stroke.
-Dr. Dahdul currently serves as an Adjunct Instructor of Clinical Physical Therapy in the Biokinesiology and Physical Therapy department at USC, teaching Neuropathology.
+Dr. Dahdul currently serves as an Adjunct Assistant Professor of Physical Therapy in the Biokinesiology and Physical Therapy department at USC, teaching Neuropathology.
 She facilitates the Clinical Coordination of Continued Education (CCCE) for USC.

 She is a certified clinician in LSVT® BIG and Parkinson’s Wellness Recovery (PWR!) for individuals with Parkinson’s disease.
 She acquired specialized training in adaptive equipment, assistive technology, and wheelchair seating and positioning as a RENSA-certified Assistive Technology Professional (ATP).
 She is RIDE certified in custom molded seating and positioning.
 In addition, she is a certified Clinical Instructor (CI) through the APTA, helping her to serve universities across the nation with student clinical rotations.